nightingaleproject/vrdr-dotnet/README.md

 #### Publishing a Version

 To create a new release of VRDR on NuGet, bump the version of the VRDR and VRDR.Messaging listed in the [Directory.Build.props](Directory.Build.props) file.
 Whenever a commit is merged into the master branch that changes the Directory.Build.props file, [Github Actions](.github/workflows/publish.yml) will automatically build and publish a new version of the package based on the value specified.

+When publishing a new version, remember to update all the version number references in this README as well as creating a GitHub release as needed.

 ## License